sww1235/edc-mux-board/README.md

 Due to using a FPGA, the functionality of the [mixer](https://github.com/sww1235/portable-line-mixer) is also incorperated.

-The initial plan is to use VHDL as our language of choice and then choose a FPGA based on the actual requirements of the project.
+The initial plan is to use VHDL as the language of choice and then choose a FPGA based on the actual requirements of the project.

 ## Overview of FPGA logic